thecallmeBilalAshiq/Javascript_cheetsheet/README.md

 - JavaScript is a weakly typed language (dynamically typed).
 JavaScript can be used for Client-side developments as well as Server-side developments.
 - JavaScript is both an imperative and declarative type of language.
-- JavaScript contains a standard library of objects, like Array, Date, and Math, and a core set of language elements like operators, control structures, and statements.
+- JavaScript contains a standard library of objects, like Array, Date, and Math, and a core set of language elements like operators, control structures, and statements. --- Branch - 2 creating a conflict here